chan-kevin/The-Adventures-of-Gary-the-Snail/README.md

-# <a href="https://kchannn13.github.io/The-Adventures-of-Gary-the-Snail/">The Adventure of Gary the Snail</a>
+# <a href="https://kchannn13.github.io/The-Adventures-of-Gary-the-Snail/">The Adventures of Gary the Snail</a>
 ## **For better experience, highly suggest sound on**

 <img src="./assets/image/Level1.png">